-Fill engine oil
+Filling engine oil

-The engine is shipped from the factory without engine oil.
-If your dealer did not fill the oil, you must fill it before starting the engine.
-NOTICE: Check that the engine is filled with oil before first-time operation to avoid severe engine damage.
-[ECM01782]
+The outboard motor is shipped from the factory without engine oil.
+If your Yamaha dealer did not fill the engine with engine oil, you must fill the engine before starting it.
+NOTICE: Make sure that the engine is filled with engine oil before operating the outboard motor for the first time.
+Otherwise. the engine could be damaged severely.

-The engine is shipped with the following tag. which should be removed after engine oil is filled for the first time.
-For more information on checking the engine oil level, see page 55.
+The following tag, which is fitted on the outboard motor when it is shipped from the factory, should be removed after the engine is filled with engine oil for the first time.
+For more information on checking the engine oil level, see page 58.